 Uncontained PW1524G Failure During CS100 Certification Testing

-The Transportation Safety Board of Canada (TSB) has recently issued its investigation report, into an uncontained engine failure and fire during certification ground testing of Bombardier CS100 C-FBCS on 29 May 2014 at Montréal International (Mirabel) Airport.
+The Transportation Safety Board of Canada (TSB) has recently issued its investigation report, into an uncontained engine failure and fire during certification ground testing of Bombardier CS100 (now the Airbus A220-100) C-FBCS on 29 May 2014 at Montréal International (Mirabel) Airport.

 The Aircraft and Engine

 Bombardier announced the development of the C Series aircraft in July 2004.
 Two variants of the C Series aircraft are offered: the 108–125 passenger CS100 and the 130–160 passenger CS300.

 The PW1524G is a twin-spool, axial-flow, ultra-high–bypass ratio geared turbofan engine that includes core-mounted angle and main gearboxes.
 It is part of the PW1000G family of geared turbofan engines that were first run in 2008; the family comprises variants ranging from 15 000 pounds (66.75 kilonewtons [kN]) to 33 000 pounds (146.85 kN) of static thrust.
 The PW1524G variant, specifically developed for the C Series aircraft, delivers 24 400 pounds (108.5 kN) of thrust.

 TSB describe the failure mode as follows:

 The investigation determined that “heat soaking,” as a result of insufficient cooldown, caused the seal of a bearing oil feed tube to fail.
 It was determined that the engine had been shut down after high power operation, without sufficient time for its internal temperatures to reduce at lower power.
 As a result, when the seal failed, it allowed engine oil to mix with the turbine rotor’s cooling air flow.